soderlind/acf-field-date-time-picker/readme.txt

 This add-on will work with:

-* Advanced Custom Fields version 4 and up
+* Advanced Custom Fields version 4.3.5 and up (including ACF 5.0)
 * Advanced Custom Fields version 3 and bellow

 = More Information =